keycole/work-day-scheduler/README.md

 A simple calendar application that allows the user to save events for each hour of the day.
+- Hours are color coded to indicate past, present, and future time slots.

-Users can clear all contents by using the "Clear All" button.
+- Users can clear the previous day's events by using the "Clear All" button.

 ## Built With